 Successor to Fortran.
 Runs on damn near everything.
 It’s what wrote the code for the microprocessors in your car, airplane and your hearing aid.

 Business successor to C. Runs most of the world’s banking, insurance and accounting software on hardware.
 Makes you throw out everything you thought you knew about computers, which means consultants who write this language make tons of money.

-Successor to C allowing for Object Oriented Programming and templates.
+Successor to C allowing for Object Oriented Programming, templates and other more questionable features.
 The foundation for many essential systems and the cause of much anguish.

 Saw the code people were writing in C/C++ and decided to make it easier to write parallel code without breaking things.
 Equivalent to sun breaking through the clouds after 40 days of rain for many C++ systems developers.

 Saw the code people were writing in C/C++ and tried to bring them closer to Smalltalk.
 Also, wanted to stop people doing evil things like redifining False to 1.
 Now synonymous with boring business systems and obtuse descriptions of simple concepts.

 Google’s alternative to Java and C++.
-Compiles fast and runs fast, while maintaining utter contempt for developper’s ability to learn new skills.
+Compiles fast and runs fast, while maintaining utter contempt for developer’s ability to learn new skills.